manishbawane/Clone_Site/README.md

 # Clone_Site
-its my upcoming project.
+It is my upcoming project.
-stack used to make this project - HTML, CSS, JavaScript...
+Stack used to make this project - HTML, CSS, JavaScript, Bootstrap, React, Tailwind Css..